aminMuktar/git-tutorial/README.md

 ✤ git pull <remote>

-→ Used to pull down all the updates rom the remote repository.
+→ Used to pull down all the updates from the remote repository.

 ✤ git rm <file-name>